jmoak3/Tracer/README.md

 # Tracer
-A "simple" C++ RayTracer made to learn more about graphics, with a simple Lua interface by stephanwilliams
+A "simple" C++ RayTracer made to learn more about graphics, with a simple Lua interface by stephanwilliams.

 The goals are to produce high quality images fast using interesting techniques.
 Started out as a lightning fast Raytracer (phong/diffuse/shadow, refraction, aa samples etc), but now has pathtracer renderer alongside it.
 It's pretty cool, and hopefully it'll be cooler soon.

-The Lua interface currently only supports spheres - just comment out the code that branches to lua if you want to render triangles with this!
+The Lua interface currently only supports spheres - just comment out the code that branches to Lua if you want to render triangles with this!

 Images:
 ![ScreenShot](http://i.imgur.com/QGuxkGy.png)